Metric and topological entropy bounds for optimal coding of stochastic dynamical systems: A Dynamical Systems Approach

 Since $h_*\mu = \pi_0$ and conjugate systems have the same entropy, our theorem implies

-The right-hand side of this inequality is finite under mild assumptions, e.g., if $f$ is Lipschitz continuous on $\supp\pi_0$ and $\supp\pi_0$ has finite upper box dimension (see \cite{Boichenko_etal}).
+The right-hand side of this inequality is finite under mild assumptions, e.g., if $f$ is Lipschitz continuous on $\supp\pi_0$ and $\supp\pi_0$ has finite lower box dimension (see \cite[Thm.~6.1.2]{Boichenko_etal}).
 These conditions are in particular satisfied when $f$ is a diffeomorphism on a finite-dimensional manifold.
-However, one should be aware that even on a compact interval there exist continuous maps with infinite topological entropy on the support of an invariant measure. \item[(ii)] Assume that $X = W$ is compact and the system is given by $x_{t+1} = w_t$, i.e., the trajectories are only determined by the noise.
+However, one should be aware that even on a compact interval there exist continuous maps with infinite topological entropy on the support of an invariant measure.
+The lower bound \eqref{eq_detlbe1} has already been derived in \cite[Thm.~III.1]{KawanYukselITarXiv}, and in fact for the deterministic case considered here the bound was shown to be tight. \item[(ii)] Assume that $X = W$ is compact and the system is given by $x_{t+1} = w_t$, i.e., the trajectories are only determined by the noise.
 In this case, with $\pi_0 := \nu$, the measure $\mu$ is the product measure $\nu^{\Z_+}$.
 Hence, $C_0$ is bounded below by the topological entropy of the shift on $W^{\Z_+}$ restricted to $\supp\nu^{\Z_+} = (\supp\nu)^{\Z_+}$.
 This number is finite if and only if $\supp\nu$ is finite and in this case is given by $\log|\supp\nu|$. \end{enumerate} \end{remark}

 If the system is not deterministic, then usually $C_0 = \infty$.
 In fact, this is always the case if the estimator is able to recover the noise to a sufficiently large extent.
 The following corollary treats the case, when the noise can be recovered completely from the state trajectory.